 7. Risk-Free Terms

-A significant advantage of inheritance advances is the risk-free nature of the arrangement.
-Reputable lenders cover the risk of repayment, meaning you won’t owe anything if there are insufficient funds in the estate to cover the advance.
+A significant advantage of legitimate inheritance advances is the risk-free nature of the arrangement, often called “non-recourse.”
+Reputable lenders cover the risk of repayment.
+This means you generally won’t owe anything if there are insufficient funds in the estate to cover the advance through no fault of your own.

 Questions to Ask: